theyosh/TerrariumPI/README.md

 7. [Screenshots](#screenshots)
 8. [About](#about)

-And all this is controlled with a nice webinterface based on [Gentelella a Bootstrap 3 template](https://github.com/puikinsh/gentelella/).
 ## Features
 - Controlling electronic devices like lights, sprayers, heating and cooling equipment
 - Support for dimming electronic devices